iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/References Aug 2022/Paper Review Aug 2022.md

 * Envelope Method
 	* NOT SURE WHAT THE INEQUALITIES ARE ALL ABOUT.

-For the Basics of proximal operators, see [[Moreau Envelope and Proximal Mapping]] for more context.
+For the Basics of proximal operators, see [[Moreau Envelope and Convex Proximal Mapping]] for more context.

 Supplementary Papers:
 * the Stanford reference paper introduced in [[Introduction ADMM]].